Allenton hippopotamus

-The Allenton Hippo is a substantive hippopotamus (Hippopotamus amphibius) skeleton that was found in Allenton, Derby, England, in 1895.
+The Allenton Hippo is a hippopotamus (Hippopotamus amphibius) skeleton that was found in Allenton, Derby, England, in 1895.
 The skeleton is exhibited in Derby Museum and Art Gallery and is 3 m in length.
 It is celebrated today in a sculpture near to where the skeleton was discovered.

 History

-The suburb of Derby called Allenton used to be a village 5 km from Derby.
-Digging of a new well at the Crown Inn in the village was undertaken in March 1895, but work stopped when the diggers discovered first a bad smell and then large and unusual bones.
+The suburb of Derby called Allenton used to be a village 5 km from the city centre.
+A new well at the Crown Inn in the village was dug in March 1895, but work stopped when the diggers discovered first a bad smell and then large and unusual bones.
 Several notable people agreed to fund further investigations and it was agreed that the findings should be shared with the community.
 The hole was extended until it was 4.5 sqm in area although the depth was concealed by water, which rose to within 1.8 m of the surface.
 Pumps were obtained and men were employed to power them in order that the hole could be dug further.
 These proceedings were observed by H.H.
 Bemrose and R.M.
 Deeley who later wrote an account of the digging.
-As agreed by the people who funded it the bones were given to Derby Museum which had then been open for sixteen years.
+As agreed by the people who funded it, the bones were given to Derby Museum which had then been open for sixteen years.

 They eventually discovered 127 bones that came mostly from a hippopotamus, with a few belonging to rhinoceros and elephant.
 Arnold Bemrose took these bones as supporting evidence that Britain had a land bridge to Europe, as this was the most obvious explanation for such bones being found in England, Europe and underneath the North Sea.

 The Allenton hippo and other animal remains from Boulton Moor all originated from a feature known as the Allenton Terrace – a deposit of river gravels some 6 m above the level of the modern River Derwent.
 The deposits have been dated to the Ipswichian Interglacial, approximately 120,000 years ago.
 The presence of a hippopotamus indicates that the climate was warmer than today.
-The winters would have no prolonged periods of frost and the average summer temperature would have been above eighteen degrees Celsius.
+The winters would have no prolonged periods of frost and the average summer temperature would have been above 18 °C.